Neil Flanz: Biography

 His musical influences as a child included Jimmie Rodgers, Wilf Carter, Hawaiian music and the Grand Ole Opry radio broadcasts.
 He began playing guitar at the age of 13 when his parents bought him a flat top guitar; by the time he was 17, he had moved on to the lap steel guitar and played a double-neck Fender Stringmaster.
 He was influenced by Bud Isaacs' unique sound on a 1954 Webb Pierce recording called "Slowly", the first hit record to feature a pedal steel guitar.
 In order to replicate this new sound, Flanz enlisted Montreal steel guitarist George Essery to modify his guitar with a pedal.

 His first job as a musician was with Cowboy Jack, a Montreal artist with several country music hits in French.
-During the ensuing years, he worked with various musicians in Montreal and began making albums of his own, including 1962's Neil Flanz and his Nashville Steel, and 1964's Get On The Star Route (recorded in Toronto using an Emmons Stereo pedal steel guitar).
+During the ensuing years, Flanz worked with various musicians in Montreal and began making albums of his own, including 1962's Neil Flanz and his Nashville Steel, and 1964's Get On The Star Route (recorded in Toronto using an Emmons Stereo pedal steel guitar).
 The success of the two albums gained him recognition, both in Canada and the United States.
 He toured in the Toronto area with Dusty King, and in Ontario with Jack Kingston and Gary Buck.

 At age 24, Flanz worked in Montreal's "Country Palace" backing up many Nashville artists including Charlie Louvin of the Louvin Brothers duet.
 Charlie Louvin brought Flanz to Nashville and got him his green card by saying no other steel guitarist would do.
 After obtaining his green card, Flanz moved to Nashville, where he worked as a session guitarist and toured with Louvin, Jean Shepard, Billy Walker, Ray Pillow and many other Grand Ole Opry artists.
 He eventually connected with Nashville’s "The Kelly Rogers Breed" with a regular engagement at the "Broadway Barn" located near the Ryman Auditorium from which the Opry originated.